Jordan Love delivers in opener, throws 3 TD passes as Packers beat Bears 38-20

 The Packers’ Jayden Reed returned a punt 35 yards to the Chicago 42, leading to another score.
 Love hit Jones on a slant for a 35-yard TD, making it 24-6.

 The Bears pulled within 10 with about a minute left in the third when Darnell Mooney caught a 20-yard TD pass from Fields.
-Khahlil Herbert converted the 2-point run.
+Khalil Herbert converted the 2-point run.

 But the Packers quickly quieted the crowd with a 61-yard touchdown drive.
 Love found a wide-open Luke Musgrave for a 37-yard pass to the 4 after fumbling the snap and threw TD to Doubs on the next play, making it 31-14 with 13:30 remaining.